 I was radiant.
 The free fall came straight after following the little trail of cookies that led to the dark side.
 I knew I’d end up in scary places, but I’d be lying if I said that I didn’t choose the outcome consciously.
-I wanted the free fall, as much as I wanted the sweetness and danger of losing control.
+I wanted the free fall, the sweetness and the danger of losing control.

 Harmony is overrated when the bad parts of you are alight all the time.
 Eventually, you accept that you can’t tame them anymore.
 You want to be less scared, less anxious and more willing, but your guardians never sleep.
 You are so afraid of the life pulsing through your veins that you could die and not notice that something’s changed.
 The only way to get the lead ropes back is to make friends with your inner dragon and ask him to share the power – and the cookies, for that matter.